aishieee/p5-heritage-housing/README.md

 5. Paste in your API key when asked

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you so do not share it.
 If you accidentally make it public then you can create a new one with *Regenerate API Key*.

+## Introduction

+This project is the final requirement for the Code Institute Diploma in Full Stack Software Development (Predictive Analytics).
+Its purpose is to support a client who wants to understand what makes a house valuable and to predict the sale prices of four homes they have inherited in Ames, Iowa.

+The project uses the Ames Housing dataset from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data) and applies data cleaning, exploratory data analysis (EDA), feature engineering, and machine learning (ML) to build an accurate house price prediction model.
+The results are presented in an interactive Streamlit dashboard that allows the client to:

+- explore key factors that influence house prices,
+- view model performance,
+- see predicted prices for their inherited properties, and
+- generate real-time predictions for any house configuration.

+A link to the deployed dashboard...

 ## Dataset Content